ixaxaar/monoid.space/Types/proofsAsData.lagda.md

 open import Lang.dataStructures
 ```

+Here we present some examples of how to write simple proofs in Agda.

 ## Order

-For example, the `<=` operator can be defined as consisting of two constructors:
+For example, the `<=` operator can be defined using induction as consisting of two constructors:

 - an identity constructor `ltz` which compares any natural number with `zero`
 - a successive pattern matcher `lz` which tries to reduce comparison of  `x <= y`, to `x-1 <= y-1`: